Types of Real Estate Photography

 Trends in Real Estate Photography

 Real estate photography is fast evolving, and this article won’t be complete without sharing the latest trends.
-Apart from the 4 main types of real estate photography, virtual tours, video tours and aerial photos are gaining popularity.
+Apart from the 4 main types of real estate photography, virtual tours, video tours, and aerial photos are gaining popularity.

 Let me walk you through these trends, and show you how they allow a more thorough examination of the property compared to static interior or exterior photos.